sandjec-os/alx-system_engineering-devops/0x00-shell_basics/README.md

 ./4-listmorefiles : Display contents including hidden files ./5-listfilesdigitonly : Display content (long format, with user and group IDs, and hidden files) ./6-firstdirectory : Create directory in tmp
+Move the file betty from /tmp to /tmp/my_first_directory